 Love your family and friends, and help them whenever you can.
 However, there is no need to be affected by what they say, think or go through.
 This is a sheer waste of energy and time, which makes you suffer.
 Adopting this attitude does not mean that you become indifferent, uncaring and aloof.
 It is a totally practical attitude, and of greater help to the person with whom you empathize.

-A book that will show you how to develop a certain amount of emotional detachment that will help you maintain a state of calmness, self-control and psychic integrity in your everyday life.
+A book that will show you how to develop emotional detachment and control too much unhealthy empathy.
+It will also help you maintain a state of calmness and self-control.